 Check out the Route 66 attractions and outdoor murals in Cuba before setting out on Highway 19.
-Steelville, located near the Meramec, Huzzah and the Courtois rivers, is the self-proclaimed floating capital of Missouri.
+Steelville, located near the Meramec, Huzzah and Courtois rivers, is the self-proclaimed floating capital of Missouri.
 Further south, the road runs through the Ozark National Scenic Riverways, where Round Spring and Blue Spring sparkle in beautiful shades of blue in the middle of the forest.
-The Jacks Fork and Current rivers are also popular places for canoeing, kayaking and rafting.
-Once you reach Eminence, take a short trip up Highway 106 to see Alley Mill, one of Missouri's striking historic mills, sitting at the edge of Alley Spring, surrounded by gold- and copper-colored oaks and deep green pines.
+The Jacks Fork and Current rivers are favorite places for canoeing, kayaking and rafting.
+Once you reach Eminence, take a short trip up Highway 106 to see Alley Mill, one of Missouri's striking historic red mills, sitting at the edge of Alley Spring, surrounded by gold- and copper-colored oaks and de green pines.

-Lake of the Ozarks loop: Highway 5, Highway 54 and Highway 52
+Lake of the Ozarks loop: Highway 5, Highway 54, Highway 52

-The hillsides surrounding the Lake of the Ozarks put on a colorful show during autumn.
+The hillsides surrounding the Lake of the Ozarks put on a colorful show when the weather begins to turn cool.
 Drive a loop around the lake by starting in Versailles and heading down Highway 5.
 Fall color is especially vivid along the shoreline – in full view where the highway crosses the lake at the Hurricane Deck and Niangua bridges.
-In Camdenton, travel a few miles south on Highway 54 to see Ha Ha Tonka State Park where the foliage provides a perfect backdrop for deep ravines, towering bluffs and the ruins of a 1905 "castle."
+In Camdenton, travel a few miles south on Highway 54 to Ha Ha Tonka State Park where the foliage provides a perfect backdrop for deep ravines, towering bluffs and the ruins of a 1905 "castle."
 If you have time for a hike, miles of trails put you in the middle of it all.
 Turn north toward the bustling lake town of Osage Beach.
 Waterfront cabins and condos and numerous restaurants are located throughout the area.
 In Eldon, take Highway 52 for a trek through rolling farm country to return to Versailles.

 Table Rock Lake loop: Highway 65, Highway 13, Highway 76

-Deep in the Ozark mountains, travel a winding path around Table Rock Lake and Lake Taneycomo to see southern Missouri bathed in the shades of autumn.
+Deep in the Ozark mountains, travel a winding path around Table Rock Lake and Lake Taneycomo to see southern Missouri bathed in fall's warm colors.
 Explore the family friendly attractions and live entertainment in Branson before driving south on Highway 65 through the historic town of Hollister.
-Nearby Table Rock Lake State Park offers plenty to space to enjoy fall's crisp temperatures and clear blue skies.
+Nearby Table Rock Lake State Park offers plenty of space to enjoy crisp temperatures and clear blue skies.
 Further south, take Highway 86 across the lake to Highway 13 and into Kimberling City.
 Continue north to Branson West where Highway 76 will take you back into Branson.
 Communities across the region offer hundreds of lodging and dining options.